 Celebrate the 30th anniversary of the festival that honors Zora Neale Hurston.

 January 30-February 2, 2019

 The College of Arts and Humanities will host the biennial CAAR Conference.

 A’Lelia Bundles, Madam C. J. Walker’s great-great-granddaughter and biographer, examines Walker’s legacy as a trailblazing entrepreneur, activist and educator.

-Trinidadian-Grenadian writer Anna Levi’s debut novel, Madinah Girl, received special mention in the 2016 OCM Bocas Prize for Caribbean Literature.
-She teaches creative writing at St. George’s University in Grenada and is completing her second novel.
+Trinidadian-Grenadian writer Anna Levi’s debut novel, Madinah Girl, teaches creative writing at St. George’s University in Grenada and is completing her second novel.

 “When an African-American family wakes up White one morning, they have three days to determine if they will return to their cultural roots or stick with the new skin that they are in. ” This is the premise for UCF graduate student Jason Gregory’s new TV pilot, which stemmed from his film thesis.
 The pilot will be aired on January 28, 2019, during the Zora!
 Festival at various times.
 For more information, click here.

 Read more about what Jason Gregory had to say about his current project.